13 Fascinating Facts About Bees

 To reinforce their hives, bees use a resin from poplar and evergreen trees called propolis.
 It's basically beehive glue.
 Although bees use it as caulk, humans use it to fight off bacteria, viruses, and fungi.
 Research shows that propolis taken from a beehive may relieve cold sores, canker sores, herpes, sore throat, cavities, and even eczema.

 Honeybees make out faces the same way we do.
 They take parts—like eyebrows, lips, and ears—and cobble them together to make out the whole face.
-It’s called “configular processing,” and it might help computer scientists improve face recognition technology, the New York Times reports.
+It’s called "configural processing," and it might help computer scientists improve face recognition technology, The New York Times reports.

 Even in beehives, there are workers and shirkers.
 Researchers at the University of Illinois found that not all bees are interchangeable drones.
 Some bees are thrill-seekers.
 Others are a bit more timid.
 A 2011 study even found that agitated honeybees can be pessimistic, showing that, to some extent, bees might have feelings.

-Nature didn’t intend caffeine to be trapped inside an orange mocha frappucino.
-It’s actually a plant defense chemical that shoos harmful insects away and lures pollinators in.
+Nature didn't intend for caffeine to be relegated to your morning pot of coffee.
+It's actually a plant defense chemical that shoos harmful insects away and lures pollinators in.
 Scientists at Newcastle University found that nectar laced with caffeine helps bees remember where the flower is, increasing the chances of a return visit.

 While caffeine makes bees work better, cocaine turns them into big fat liars.
 Bees "dance" to communicate—a way of giving fellow bees directions to good food.
 But high honeybees exaggerate their moves and overemphasize the food's quality.
 They even exhibit withdrawal symptoms, helping scientists understand the nuances of addiction.

-In 36 BC, Marcus Terentius Varro argued that honeycombs were the most practical structures around.
-Centuries later, Greek mathematician Pappus solidified the “honeycomb conjecture” by making the same claim.
-Almost 2000 years later, Thomas Hales wrote a 19-page mathematical proof showing that, of all the possible structures, honeycombs use the least amount of wax.
+In 36 BCE, Marcus Terentius Varro argued that honeycombs were the most practical structures around.
+Centuries later, Greek mathematician Pappus solidified the "honeycomb conjecture" by making the same claim.
+Almost 2000 years later, American mathematician Thomas Hales wrote a mathematical proof showing that, of all the possible structures, honeycombs use the least amount of wax.
 And not only are honeycombs the most efficient structures in nature—the walls meet at a precise 120-degree angle, a perfect hexagon.

-12. They can help us catch serial killers
+12. Bees can help us catch serial killers.

-Americans consume about 285 million pounds of honey each year.
-On top of that, the U.S. Department of Agriculture estimates that honeybees pollinate 80 percent of the country’s insect crops—meaning bees pollinate over $20 billion worth of crops each year.
+The average American consumes roughly 1.51 pounds of honey each year.
+On top of that, the U.S. Department of Agriculture estimates that honeybees pollinate up to 80 percent of the country's insect crops—meaning bees pollinate over $15 billion worth of crops each year.